James Taylor: 2009–2014: Notable appearances

 In March 2010, he commenced the Troubadour Reunion Tour with Carole King and members of his original band, including Russ Kunkel, Leland Sklar, and Danny Kortchmar.
 They played shows in Australia, New Zealand, Japan and North America with the final night being at the Honda Center, in Anaheim, California.
-The tour was a major commercial success and in some locations found Taylor playing arenas instead of his usual theaters or amphitheaters.
+The tour was a major commercial success and in many locations found Taylor playing large NBA and NHL arenas (which continues as of 2026) instead of his usual smaller arenas, theaters or amphitheaters.
 Ticket sales amounted to over 700,000 and the tour grossed over $59 million.
 It was one of the most successful tours of the year.

 He appeared in 2011 in the ABC comedy Mr. Sunshine as the ex-husband of the character played by Allison Janney, and he performs a duet of sorts on Leon Russell's 1970 classic "A Song for You".

 On September 11, 2011, Taylor performed "You Can Close Your Eyes" in New York City at the National September 11 Memorial & Museum for the 10th anniversary of the 9/11 attacks.

 On November 22, 2011, Taylor performed "Fire and Rain" with Taylor Swift, who was named after him, at the last concert of her Speak Now World Tour in Madison Square Garden.
 They also sang Swift's song, "Fifteen".
 Then, on July 2, 2012, Swift appeared as Taylor's special guest in a concert at Tanglewood.

 On April 24, 2013, Taylor performed at the memorial service for slain MIT police officer Sean Collier, who was killed by Tamerlan and Dzhokhar Tsarnaev, the men responsible for the Boston Marathon bombing.
 Taylor was accompanied by the MIT Symphony Orchestra and three MIT a cappella groups while performing his songs "The Water is Wide" and "Shower the People".

 On September 6 and 7, 2013, he performed with the Utah Symphony and the Mormon Tabernacle Choir in the Thirtieth Anniversary O.C.
 Tanner Gift of Music Gala Concert at the Conference Center in Salt Lake City.
 He called the choir "a national treasure" In addition to the symphony and choir he was backed by some of his touring band: pianist Charles Floyd, bassist Jimmy Johnson and percussionist Nick Halley.